AFLplusplus/AFLplusplus/frida_mode/MapDensity.md

 We start with a large address and need to discard a large number of the bits to generate a block ID which is within range.
 But how do we choose the unique bits of the address versus those which are the same for every block?
-The high bits of the address may simply be all `0s` or all `1s` to make the address canonical, the middle portion of the address may be the same for all blocks (since if they are all within the same binary, then they will all be adjacent in memory), and on some systems, even the low bits may have poor entropy as some use fixed length aligned instructions.
+The high bits of the address may be all `0s` or all `1s` to make the address canonical, the middle portion of the address may be the same for all blocks (since if they are all within the same binary, then they will all be adjacent in memory), and on some systems, even the low bits may have poor entropy as some use fixed length aligned instructions.
 Then we need to consider that a portion of each binary may contain the `.data` or `.bss` sections and so may not contain any blocks of code at all.

 ### Edge IDs